Best electric cooktops: top picks for a stylish, efficient, and contemporary kitchen, chosen by experts

 Why you can trust Top Ten Reviews Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-We're on a mission at Top Ten Reviews to review everything we feature in our buyer's guide.
-While we haven't been able to test every entry in this guide in person, we've instead honed in on top-rated brands and used our knowledge of the best electric cooktops to help you make the right decision.
+While we haven't been able to test any of the units in this guide in person, we've instead honed in on top-rated brands and used our knowledge of the best electric cooktop features to help you make the right decision for your home, all for the best price.

 The best electric cooktop overall